COMPARE FERRARI RENTAL COSTS BEFORE YOU CHOOSE A MODEL.

 For a complete side-by-side price comparison on every Italian exotic we rent, Ferrari, Lamborghini Huracán, Lamborghini Urus, and McLaren, see the Miami Exotic Car Rental Prices 2026 guide.
 Still on the fence?
 Calculate your exact quote with the built-in rental calculator.

-Best Neighborhoods in Miami for a Ferrari Rental
+Suggested Miami Areas for a Ferrari Rental

 Ferrari vs the Competition: Is a Ferrari the Right Exotic for Your Trip?